RmigD/whatsapp2docx/README.md

 If an image is missing or unreadable, a placeholder message is added to the document.

-Only image references in the format <anexo: filename.ext> are parsed and embedded.
+Only image references in the format <attachment: filename.ext> are parsed and embedded.
+Note that the word "attachment" will show up in the language your phone is set for, so make sure to update the code to suit your language.